oda-hub/hugo-odahub/content/docs/guide-development.md

 To support the development of workflows in Renku, a set of dedicated funcitonailities, provided as Renku plugins, are made available.
 In particular those aim to:

 * Offer an interactive (and non) visualization of the project Knowledge Graph (`renku-graph-vis` plugin)
-* Create dedicated annotations for the execution of `astroquery` functions and add those to the project Knowledge Graph (`renku-aqs-annotation` plugin)
+* Create dedicated annotations calls to `astroquery` functions and add those to the project Knowledge Graph (`renku-aqs-annotation` plugin)

 Those two set of features are provided within different plugins.